 It has been shown [IEEE, 1966; NASA, 1964; Yasuda and Yoshimura, 1964] that the type of noise present in a standard-frequency generator may be classified by the form of the frequency (or phase) spectral density which it produces.
 Such densities are the Fourier transforms of the related auto-correlation functions and suitable mathematical techniques have been devised for operating on these functions [Blackman and Tukey, 1959; Davenport and Root, 1958].
 The effect of the so-called "flicker noise" having a 1/f spectral variation is particularly important in the long-term operation of all forms of frequency standards and special studies have devoted to this aspect [NBS, 1974].
+A $1/f^2$ spectrum has also been shown to be important in frequency generators [Jones and Tryon, 1983].

-In both atomic sources and in quartz crystal oscillators, thermal and shot noise will contribute to the short-term instability and, depending upon the mechanism, will produce either a flat or f^2 variation in the frequency spectral density.
+In both atomic sources and in quartz crystal oscillators, thermal and shot noise will contribute to the short-term instability and, depending on the mechanism, will produce either a flat or f^2 variation in the frequency spectral density.
 The intended use of the standard-frequency generator will determine the importance of these effects relative to the instability produced by flicker noise and other frequency disturbances.